GroggyAlgorithm/GroggyAlgorithm/README.md

 Here's one of my favorite challanges I've worked on so far!
 It's a simulation of celestial gravity using physics formulas and implements a level of detail system and procedural generation for the celestial bodies!

+GIFS should be here but uh, the files were too large.
+I'll put them up when I fix that!
+If you'd like the see the source videos or gif files, let me know.